seapoe1809/Darna_local/README.md

  Step 3: sync files to your health server, unzip, create encrypted backups:
  ==========================================================================
- Goto your home folder Darna and enter the following python3 commands:
+ Goto your home folder Health_server and enter the following python3 commands:

-                 $python3 syncmyfiles.py
+                 $in process

  This step should lead to unzipping, syncing and setting you up with files in your health server. it should also set up Grafana to view your file.
 I am using https://github.com/k0rventen/apple-health-grafana code as this person seems to have done a fair job in visualizing the data.
 This followed by creating an encrypted backup in Darna folder done automatically by the syncmyfiles.py